jcu721/flask-loan-app/README.md

-#### Loan Application REST API with Flask, Flask-RESTful and SQLAlchemy
+### Loan Application REST API
----

 Jane Upshur's submission for the Tenet Back End Technical Assignment.

-Based off of flask tutorial from [Building a RESTful API with Flask, Flask-RESTful, SQLAlchemy and pytest](https://ericbernier.com/flask-restful-api) blog post.
+Based off of the flask tutorial from [Building a RESTful API with Flask, Flask-RESTful, SQLAlchemy and pytest](https://ericbernier.com/flask-restful-api) blog post.

+This app is a simple flask REST app backed by a SQLite database.
+The app is a POC for a loan application that generates loan application approvals and rejections based on the application criteria.

+The app exposes the following three endpoints:
+GET, POST /api/user
+GET, POST /api/application
+GET /api/loan-offer

+Users and loan applications can be created from the API using POST commands.
+A valid loan application POST request will also create and calculate the Loan Offer and return whether the application is rejected or approved.

+A GET request for each resource yields all of the objects of that type currently in the database.

 ## Prerequisites
 - Python 3.9 installed